 The field excursion to the river Dinkel serves to illustrate how theory on discharge links to practical experiments, and to show the students the contrast between natural river courses versus man-made waterways.
+The findings of the field work will be reported and interpreted in as small (graded) report

 Weeks 8 and 9 are dedicated to a challenge, where groups of students will develop a small business case where they develop a case on how remote sensing data and/or modelling can be used to serve a customer need.
-The development of the business case and its pitching in front of a simulated set of entrepreneurs aims to make students learn about different stakeholder perspectives (users, scientist, inverstor), and link the material from the course to a non-academic setting.
+The development of the business case and its pitching in front of a simulated set of entrepreneurs aims to make students learn about different stakeholder perspectives (users, scientist, investor), and link the material from the course to a non-academic setting.
 The contact hours will serve to explain the structure and steps to come to a business case.